 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 Part D plans are standalone optional prescription programs in California that cover medication costs.
-While Medigap programs usually don’t cover Part D, some Supplemental Medicare in Fresno, California, does.
+While Medigap programs usually don’t cover Part D prescription drug coverage, some Supplemental Medicare insurance plans in Fresno, California, do.

 Humana has a four-star rating as a Part D Plan.
-It has a premium of $24.20, which falls below the average $33 premium plan per month.
+It has a premium of $24.20, which falls below the average $33 monthly premium plan.
 It also has an average deductible of $480.

 UnitedHealthcare has one of the highest premiums.
 It averages $30.50 with a deductible of $480.
 However, it also has one of the highest ratings as a four-star program.

-Aetna has one of the cheapest premiums for Part D at $7.70 per month and a $480 deductible.
+Aetna has one of the cheapest premiums for Part D prescription drug plans at $7.70 monthly and a $480 deductible.
 However, their rating is slightly lower at three stars.

 |Clear Spring Health||$16.00||$480||2|

 Medicare in Fresno, California, also consists of Special Needs Plans.
 These plans help beneficiaries with special needs and chronic disabilities.
-While SNPs are not available everywhere, they benefit those who can partake.
+While SNPs are ’t available everywhere, they benefit those who can partake.

 Brand New Day is an SNP with one of the lowest MOOPs of $1,500.
 This HMO plan assists those with chronic or disabling illnesses.
 It also has a zero-dollar premium like most other SNPs.